 Garlic comes in ‘softneck’ and ‘hardneck’ varieties.
 Softneck garlics include: ‘rose du var’, ‘red italian’, ‘aussie white’, ‘silverskin’, ‘turban’, ‘chinese pink’, ‘transylvanian’,’creole’ and many others.
 Hardneck garlics: include ‘purple stripe’, ‘porcelain’ , ‘italian red’, ‘italian purple’ and ‘russian red’.

 A relative from the onion family is the ‘Giant Russian’, at times referred to as ‘Elephant Garlic’.
-Technically, this distinctive plant is more closely related to the leek..
-It is mild in flavour, and can be roasted whole.
+Technically, this distinctive plant is more closely related to the leek.
+It is mild in flavor, and can be roasted whole.

 Softnecks can be stored for up to six months post curing.
 Hardnecks are often the first harvested and can be stored for after four months after curing.

 Hardneck garlics are easily identified by the central flower stalk.

 What do I look for when I’m choosing garlic?

 Most commonly our customers buy bulbs in 500gm or 1kg boxes.
 Some retailers will sell cloves, and others will provide tied plaits of garlic – an eye-catching addition to your kitchen.